 Now, there will likely be slight differences depending on the particular equipment you’re trying to mount, as well as the DIN rails that you’re using, but let’s look at two DIN rail mounting examples from our own product line.

-What is DIN rail mounting, and how does it work?
+What is DIN rail, and how does the mount work?

 For some industrial systems, like this Helix 500, the first step is to attach its wall mounting brackets.
 These will serve as the mounting points for the actual DIN Rail clips.